 Polio (poliomyelitis) is a virus that damages nerves that control muscles, resulting in muscle weakness.
 In a severe case, a person can lose the ability to move both arms and legs (paralysis) and to breathe without help.

 In the early 1900s, thousands of people were paralyzed or died from polio.
-Today polio immunization programs have made the disease very rare in Canada, the United States, Europe, the Mediterranean, Japan, Australia, and New Zealand.
-Outbreaks are common in other parts of the world.
+Today, polio immunization programs have eliminated the disease in Canada, the United States, Europe, the Mediterranean, Japan, Australia, and New Zealand.
+Outbreaks occur in other parts of the world but are rare.

 For babies and children

 A total of four shots are given at 2 months, 4 months, 6 months, and between 4 to 6 years of age.
 The polio vaccine may be combined with other vaccines so children only have to receive one shot (known as the 4-in-1, 5-in-1, or 6-in-1 shots).

 A booster dose of the polio vaccination is not needed for adults (even those who were not immunized as children) unless they:footnote 1

 - Travel to areas where there is polio.